 The online has been improved heavily from launch, but the Online Training is a tough one to get onto unless you’ve got a discord server.
 My own personal beef with XIV would be the lack of Garou/AOF characters to return.
 In previous games, we saw Mark of The Wolves, Art of Fighting, and Fatal Fury characters come to the series.
 Now?
 We’re just looking at a handful.
 There’s hope in the DLCs, but hey – it’s KoF.
 They already have a diverse roster for an SNK return.

-King of Fighters XIV has jumped on leaps and bounds since XIII.
-With a surprisingly large roster and decent net play, ease of use, XIV has covered some bases other fighters have not this year.
 It keeps traditional and gets modern, and almost as good as the ’98 Dream Match.
-Even if this isn’t a resurgence to the butter churned SNK days of the yearly update, XIV has done the yeoman’s work compared to its’ Capcom competition, who leans more on the Miss Right than Miss Right Now.
-In fighting games, thanks to some of 2010s titles with tucked away DLC, fans want Miss Right Now.
+Even if this isn’t a resurgence to the butter churned SNK days of the yearly update, XIV has done the yeoman’s work compared to its’ Capcom competition, which leans more on the Miss Right than Miss Right Now.
+In fighting games, thanks to some of the 2010s titles with tucked-away DLC, fans want Miss Right Now.
 King of Fighters has a bright future ahead of it, regardless of the next direction SNK will take with King Of Fighters.